FaceFX/FaceFX-UE4/README.md

 This repository gives you all the information you need to successfully compile and install the FaceFX UE4 plugin.

+The FaceFX UE4 plugin currently supports the Windows (Win32 and Win64) and Mac platforms.

 Documentation and tutorials can be found on the plugin's [official website](http://unreal.facefx.com).

 License